 The Aquatic Park Senior Center is located in the Maritime Historic National Park on the San Francisco Bay: a breathtaking spot for older adults to participate in fine art, ceramics, photography, fitness and other lifelong learning programs.

 Experience Corps Bay Area matches volunteer tutors aged 50 and over with struggling readers in grades K–3.
 By pairing young learners with experienced readers, we help to build confidence and trust at a critical time for children.
 Studies have shown that achieving literacy in these early years greatly influences whether a student stays in school and graduates.

-Launched in a single school in 2007, Experience Corps Bay Area now serves multiple schools in San Rafael and Novato and reaches thousands of students.
+Launched in a single school in 2007, Experience Corps Bay Area now serves multiple schools in Marin, San Francisco, and San Mateo Counties and reaches thousands of students.
 Most of our students come from low-income families and many are English Language Learners.
-Our volunteers come from all over Marin County and beyond and have a variety of work backgrounds.
+Our volunteers come from all of the counties we serve and have a variety of work backgrounds.
 Most are 65–85 years old.
 There is no experience necessary to be an Experience Corps Bay Area tutor—we provide training and continuing support.

 This intergenerational tutor-student relationship provides benefits beyond the purely academic.
 Teachers report that our students have improved attendance, participation, concentration and reduced disruptive behavior.
 Tutors report that volunteering in this program increases their sense of purpose in life, that they are making a difference in their community and that it helps them stay physically and mentally healthy.

 Please email Sandi Strang, Program Director, call the number below, or visit the AARP Experience Corps Bay Area website for more information.